zephyrproject-rtos/zephyr/doc/application/application.rst

 :file:`ext`
-    Externally created code that has been integrated into Zephyr from other sources, such as hardware interface code supplied by manufacturers and cryptographic library code.
+    Externally created code that has been integrated into Zephyr from other sources and that must live inside the zephyr repository unlike `external projects <ext-projs>`

 :file:`include`
     Include files for all public APIs, except those defined under :file:`lib`.